iamdudeman/sola-game-engine/README.md

 -----------------------------------------------------------------------------------------------------------------------

 ## TODO List
+* Ability to add offset for colliders
+* Figure out touch events for browser
+  * touchstart end and move all hard coded to MouseButton.Primary
+  * How to handle multitouch
+  * Should it have its own TouchInput instead of doing it with MouseInput?
+* Ability to ignore certain collision types
+  * Tiles may be collidable but if they don't move at all don't check for collisions with each other
+* SwingSolaPlatform
+  * Add ability to position window
+  * Add ability to set initial size of window
+* JavaFxPlatform
+  * Add ability to position window
+  * Add ability to set initial size of window
+* Refactor event system
+  * creating EventListeners is a bit inconvenient
+  * one class cannot implement multiple EventListeners
 * Assets
   * Consider adding JsonAsset and JsonAssetLoader
   * Consider implementing generic SpriteSheetAssetLoader and generic FontAssetLoader utilizing platform specific